lrgresearch/gpaw-tools/README.md

 └── gg.py
 └── shrinkgpw.py
 ```
-To make the `asapsolve.py`, `gpawsolve.py` and `gg.py` as system-wide commands, user must include the `gpaw-tools-main` folder (your folder name can be different) to the $PATH variable in the `.bashrc` file.
-In case of user  downloaded and extracted the `gpaw-tools-main` file to user's home directory, and to make the change permanent, user must need to define the $PATH variable in the shell configuration file `.bashrc` as
+To make the `asapsolve.py`, `gpawsolve.py` and `gg.py` as system-wide commands, user must include the `gpaw-tools` folder (your folder name can be different) to the $PATH variable in the `.bashrc` file.
+In case of user  downloaded and extracted the `gpaw-tools` file to user's home directory, and to make the change permanent, user must need to define the $PATH variable in the shell configuration file `.bashrc` as

-    export PATH="/home/username/gpaw-tools-main:$PATH"
+    export PATH="/home/username/gpaw-tools:$PATH"

 ### gpawsolve.py
-This is the main script for easy and ordered PW/LCAO Calculations with ASE/GPAW.
-It can run as a stand-alone script or as a command.
+This is the main code for easy and ordered PW/LCAO Calculations with ASE/GPAW.
+It can run as a command.

 #### As a command:
-Command line usage: `gpawsolve.py -v -r -d -i <inputfile.py> -h -g <geometryfile.cif>`
+Command line usage: `gpawsolve.py -v -r -d -h -i <inputfile.py> -g <geometryfile.cif>`

 Argument list:
 ```